Shpritsz

 Shpritsz (the name derives from a colloquial German word for "syringe") is the second studio album by Dutch rock and roll and blues group Herman Brood & His Wild Romance.
 The album produced two singles.
 The first, "Rock & Roll Junkie," did not chart.
 The second, "Saturday Night," charted in Europe and the United States.
-On the Dutch album chart, the album reached #8 on 3 June 1978, and stayed on the chart for 28 weeks.
+On the Dutch album chart, the album reached No. 8 on 3 June 1978, and stayed on the chart for 28 weeks.
 It was certified gold in 1978, and platinum in 1980.

 Shpritsz was re-released on CD in 2000 by RCA/Ariola.
 In a 2008 poll by Muziekkrant OOR, the leading Dutch music magazine, Shpritsz was voted the fourth-best Dutch album of all time.

 Track listing

 Singles

 "Rock & Roll Junkie" was released (with "Street" on the B-side), but never charted.
-"Saturday Night" was released as a single (with "Phony" and "Pop" on the B-side); it peaked at #17 in the Dutch Top 50 on 16 September 1978, and was on the charts for eleven weeks.
+"Saturday Night" was released as a single (with "Phony" and "Pop" on the B-side); it peaked at No. 17 in the Dutch Top 50 on 16 September 1978, and was on the charts for eleven weeks.

-In the United States, "Saturday Night" was released as a single in 1979, and rose to #35 in the Billboard Hot 100; the single is referred to in the Billboard charts as "Saturdaynight."
+In the United States, "Saturday Night" was released as a single in 1979, and rose to No. 35 in the Billboard Hot 100; the single is referred to in the Billboard charts as "Saturdaynight."